Lenta.ru

 Lenta.ru (Лента.Ру; stylised as LƐNTA.RU) is a Russian-language online newspaper.
 Based in Moscow, it is owned by Rambler Media Group.
 In 2013, the Alexander Mamut-owned companies "SUP Media" and "Rambler-Afisha" merged to form "Afisha.Rambler.SUP", which owns Lenta.ru.
-The online newspaper is one of the most popular Russian language online resources with over 600 thousand visitors daily.
+In 2012, the online newspaper was one of the most popular Russian language online resources with over 600 thousand visitors daily.

+In March 2014, Lenta.ru underwent a change of leadership following politically motivated interference by its owner.
+Editor-in-chief Galina Timchenko and 39 staff members left the outlet and later founded a newspaper Meduza, in November of the same year.

 History

-In 1999 Anton Nosik launched Lenta.ru together with the Foundation for Effective Politics.
-It was (like vesti.ru) a sister e-news project under the brand gazeta.ru.
+In 1999 Anton Nosik launched Lenta.ru together with Gleb Pavlovsky of the Foundation for Effective Politics.
+It was (like vesti.ru) a sister e-news project under the brand Gazeta.Ru.
 Nosik served as its chief editor till 2004.

 A Berkman Center 2010 study found it to be the most cited news source in the Russian blogosphere.

 In 2013, Alexander Mamut through his ownership of the Afisha-Rambler-SUP Group acquired Lenta.ru.

-In 2013, Lenta.ru was ranked in 5th place in terms of traffic among European news sites by comScore-study.
+In 2013, Lenta.ru was ranked by comScore-study the 5th in terms of traffic among European news websites (in all languages).

 In January 2013, the website was relaunched with a new design and significant changes to the rubricating system.
 This was the most serious update of the site since 2004.

 In 2020, Mamut sold Rambler to Sberbank.

-Interview with Tarasenko
+Replacement of the leadership and staff in 2014

-Following a March 10, 2014, Lenta.ru interview by Ilya Azar of Andriy Tarasenko from the Right Sector's Kyiv branch, Roskomnadzor immediately issued a press release on March 12, 2014, in which Lenta.ru was implicated in violating numerous Russian media laws, information laws, and laws to counter extremism because the interview allowed a leader from the group to appeal to Ukrainian citizens to support pro-Ukraine causes and that the article contained a link to Dmytro Yarosh's March 1, 2014 appeal.
-Since the warning by Roskomnadzor was the second issued in a 12-month period, Roskomnadzor would ask the courts to terminate Lenta.ru's mass media license.
-Both the BBC and The Economist called Russia's response to Lenta.ru as censorship.
+Following a March 10, 2014, Lenta.ru interview by Ilya Azar of Andriy Tarasenko from the Right Sector's Kyiv branch, Russian censorship organization Roskomnadzor accused Lenta.ru of violating Russian media censorship and "counter-extremism" laws.
+Since the warning by Roskomnadzor was the second issued in a 12-month period, Roskomnadzor could ask the courts to terminate Lenta.ru's mass media license.
+Both the BBC and The Economist called Russian state response to the publications by Lenta.ru a censorship.

-Firing of Timchenko

 On March 12, 2014 the owner, Alexander Mamut, fired the Editor-in-Chief Galina Timchenko and replaced her with Alexey Goreslavsky.
 Thirty-nine employees out of the total 84, including Director-general Yuliya Minder, lost their jobs.
 This includes 32 writing journalists, all photo-editors (5 people) and 6 administrators.
 The employees of Lenta.ru issued a statement that the purpose of the move was to install a new Editor-in-Chief directly controlled by the Kremlin and turn the website into a propaganda tool.
 Dunja Mijatović, the OSCE Representative on Freedom of the Media, referred to the move as a manifestation of censorship.

 Galina Timchenko, together with a team of around 20 journalists who resigned from their jobs at Lenta.ru, started the new internet newspaper Meduza.